 3/29: Jubilee 2000 in 2005- An Update: Jonathan Darby, Deputy Consul General, British Consulate, Chicago.

-Interfaith Conference organized existing and new anti-racism programs into the Institute for Racial Justice. anti-racism dialogue efforts; research focused on Racial disparity; organized advocacy and youth-specific cultural exchange programs.
+Interfaith Conference organized existing and new anti-racism programs into the Institute for Racial Justice.
+Anti-racism dialogue efforts; research focused on Racial disparity; organized advocacy and youth-specific cultural exchange programs.

 John Fitzgerald joined conference staff with support from The Brico Fund to track local, state and national research regarding racial disparity and other issues impacting people of color.
 Milwaukee are issues such as public education funding, incarceration and sentencing disparity, poverty and employment issues, economic development, and public policy that disproportionately affects people of color.

-Nicole Carver directing beyond racism programs of IRJ; dialogue circles with youth and adult workshops;
+Nicole Carver directing Beyond Racism programs of IRJ; dialogue circles with youth and adult workshops;

-successful spring luncheon lecture series that explored different faith perspectives on “Finding One’s Place Through Faith:
+Spring luncheon lecture series that explored different faith perspectives on “Finding One’s Place Through Faith:

-PIIC and Interfaith Conference
+PIIC and Interfaith Conference of Greater Milwaukee;

-co sponsor of the Sept 10th “Call to Action Day to Make Poverty History”; celebrated around the world, this day is to encourage the achievement of the United Nations Millennium Development Goals, and follow up to the PIIC lecture series on the goals.
+Co-sponsor of the Sept 10th “Call to Action Day to Make Poverty History”; celebrated around the world, this day is to encourage the achievement of the United Nations Millennium Development Goals, and follow up to the PIIC lecture series on the goals.

 CAN: e-Alert Network: issue updates, information, event notices, and action alerts addressing issues such as health care, W-2, employment, economic development, and governmental budget matters that impact people in poverty